Did you know, 27% of mail stays in the home for over 4 weeks?

 Think again.
 Read on to discover why many are choosing this traditional and effective method for their marketing needs.

 Along with this, there’s over-saturation in the digital marketing world.
-With digital marketing there is uncertainty as to how effective it is, many are turning to direct mail.
+With digital marketing there is uncertainty as to how effective it is and many are turning to direct mail.